-Considering the very complex nature of the system, the sound tuning was one of the biggest challenges.
+Considering the very complex nature of the system, sound tuning was one of the biggest challenges.
 It required months of careful implementation, endless measurements and listening tests.

-Heavy sound, but no subwoofer needed
+Rich sound, no subwoofer needed

 Massimo: The Cinebar Lux was specifically developed to reproduce a rich and deep bass, without the need of an external subwoofer.
-This is possible thanks to a careful acoustic design, employing custom-designed components: 10 long-throw full range drivers powered by strong amplifiers, together with 4 long-throw passive radiators, that ensure the reproduction of deep bass.
+This is possible thanks to a careful acoustic design, employing custom-designed components: 10 long-throw full-range drivers powered by strong amplifiers, together with 4 long-throw passive radiators, that ensure the reproduction of deep bass.
 But if desired, it is also possible to add an external subwoofer (either wireless or wired) to extend the frequency response even deeper.

 Blog team: The Lux is intended for HD TV sound; how does it work?
 And what else can the Lux do?

 Massimo: The Cinebar Lux can be connected to TV or other multi-channel sources with HDMI and optical connections and can decode 5.1 discreet channels: then the signal will be processed by Dynamore 3D algorithms and delivered to all available speakers on the soundbar (and Effekt wireless rear speakers if connected) enabling full 3-dimensional sound to be enjoyed.

 Music will also sound great on the Cinebar Lux with a stereo source, the 3-dimensional rendering is fully operative.